sherifabdlnaby/kubephp/README.md

 ## Main Points 📜

-- Production Image is a fully contained Image that copies source code and dependencies inside _efficiently_ **only 3MBs bigger than base image**, Development image is set up for mounting source code on runtime to allow development using the container.
+- **Production Image is a fully contained Image with source code and dependencies inside**, Development image is set up for mounting source code on runtime to allow development and debugging using the container.

 - Image configuration is transparent, you can view and modify any of Apache's `*.conf` files, PHP `*.ini` files or Entrypoint `*.sh` scripts in the `.docker` directory.